-- 9.2.1 The ACD's normal basis of dealing in Shares is at a forward price, which means that transactions will be effected at prices determined at the next following Valuation Point. - 9.2.2 There will only be a single price for any Share as determined from time to time by reference to a particular Valuation Point. - 9.2.3 The Shares will be priced in pounds sterling. - 9.2.4 During any Initial Offer Period the initial price of Shares will be £1.00.
+- 9.2.1 The ACD's normal basis of dealing is at a forward price, which means that transactions will be effected at prices determined at the next following Valuation Point. - 9.2.2 There will only be a single price for any Share as determined from time to time by reference to a particular Valuation Point. - 9.2.3 The Shares will be priced in pounds sterling.